Events like Covid-19, presidential elections and civil unrest assault us with the uncertainties of life.

 - Trust in ourselves, in others, in science, in probability, in skills, in the power of thought and the advances of technology is central to our functioning.

 - On a daily basis we assume the best and trust that the train will come, the school bus driver knows how to drive, the plane will land, the food in the deli is safe to eat, the prescribed medication in correct, the cell phone will work and the plumber knows what to do.

 - Could we ever agree to surgery if each of us did not trust that “ our doctor” was the number one in his/her field?

 - Most have had their trust shaken and even betrayed; but our capacity to suspend fear and start to trust again–makes the future possible.

-- Managing uncertainty for its potential is a part of what we can do every day to reach beyond fear, to step beyond the limits, to find success—in our own way.
+Managing uncertainty is a part of what we do every day when we reach beyond fear, step beyond the limits, and find an unexpected way to go forward.